rajdipthepower/Machine-Learning__Deep-Learning/Convolutional-Neural-Network/Tf_Flowers_Dataset/Readme.md

 jupyter notebook Flowers_dataset_CNN.ipynb

-**## 🚀 How It Works**

-Downloads and extracts the flower dataset automatically

-Reads images using OpenCV and converts them to RGB format

-Assigns numeric labels to each flower category

-Trains a CNN on the image dataset

-Evaluates model performance

----

-## 📊 Results

-The trained CNN is able to classify flower images into their respective categories with reasonable accuracy.
-*(Exact performance may vary depending on training configuration and hardware.)*

----
+🚀 ## Workflow, Results, and Observations

+The project automatically downloads and extracts the flower dataset, reads images using OpenCV, converts them into RGB format, and assigns numeric labels to each flower category.
+The images are preprocessed and fed into a custom-built Convolutional Neural Network, which is trained to learn discriminative visual features from the dataset.
+After training, the model is evaluated on the dataset and is able to classify flower images into their respective categories with reasonable accuracy.
+The final performance may vary depending on factors such as training configuration, number of epochs, and hardware used.

-## 📌 Future Improvements
+📌 ## Future Improvements

-- Data augmentation for better generalization
+Data augmentation for better generalization

-- Transfer learning using pretrained models (ResNet, MobileNet)
+Transfer learning using pretrained models such as ResNet or MobileNet

-- Hyperparameter tuning
+Hyperparameter tuning

-- Model saving and inference pipeline
+Model saving and inference pipeline